-- The Ugly Guy's Hot Daughter: Once Jack Sparrow remembers a woman named Smyth, he proceeds to question how Barbossa managed to become the father of such a lovely lady.
+- The Ugly Guy's Hot Daughter: Once Jack Sparrow remembers a woman named Smyth, he proceeds to question how Barbossa managed to father such a lovely lady.

 The longtime comrade and devoted first mate of Captain Jack Sparrow.
 Teller of tales, handy with a bottle, this veteran sea salt was truly a skillful sailor who cleverly navigated his way through many deadly situations.
 The often-soused but always reliable Gibbs had an encyclopedic knowledge in all manner of pirate lore of the seven seas and an epicurean taste for rum.

 Once a sailor in His Majesty's Royal Navy, later an enthusiastic pirate, Joshamee Gibbs was a man who knew his way across every ocean, and into every pub.
 Gibbs was Jack Sparrow's most trusted comrade, one who cared as much about the Black Pearl as Jack himself did.
 On several occasions, Gibbs served under Jack's nemesis and rival, Hector Barbossa, but was never truly loyal to him compared to his true loyalty to Jack.
 Gibbs had an endless capacity to forgive, necessary when he sailed with Jack Sparrow, but lived a pirate's life and followed the Pirate's Code.

 - Agent Mulder: Extremely superstitious, even by sailor standards.

 - The Alcoholic: He's often seen taking sips out of his hip-flask.